Philippine Airlines Flight 116: Hijacking

-May 23 - the shootout
+Shootout

-The Armed Forces of the Philippines was deployed to settle the situation, and consisted of units from Philippine National Police Aviation Security Group and the Philippine Constabulary.
-Only a few military vehicles were on standby including two Cadillac Gage Commandos., and the operation was led by General Mariano E. Castaneda Jr.
+The Armed Forces of the Philippines deployed units from Philippine National Police Aviation Security Group and the Philippine Constabulary to settle the situation.
+The operation was led by General Mariano E. Castaneda Jr. A few military vehicles were on standby, including two Cadillac Gage Commandos.

-The two V150 AFVs formerly parked in front of the aircraft was now pushed against the cockpit and other vital areas, however one of them rammed the jet, causing panic amongst the hijackers and setting grenades off in the cabin.
+The two V150 AFVs formerly parked in front of the aircraft were now pushed against the cockpit and other vital areas.
+However, one of them rammed the jet, causing the hijackers to panic and set off their grenades in the cabin.

-Authorities stormed into the plane and a gun battle was ensued, which lasted for hours.
+A gun battle ensued for hours as the task force stormed the plane.
 Grenades exploded in the cabin, setting the plane on fire.
-Three hijackers and ten passengers were killed during the shooting while another 23 were injured, most of them during the evacuation.
-The three surviving hijackers were soon arrested and were executed by a firing squad.
+Three hijackers and ten passengers were killed during the shooting, while another 23 were injured, most of them during the evacuation.
+The three surviving hijackers were soon arrested and executed by a firing squad.

-The aircraft was written off, and was the Armed Forces of the Philippines' first anti-hijacking operation.
+The aircraft was written off as a result of the damage sustained.
+The incident was the Armed Forces of the Philippines' first anti-hijacking operation.

+Aftermath

 A former passenger filed a lawsuit against Philippine Airlines in 1990 - the case was then dismissed.